Find Your Perfect School

 (On-campus) Associate in Civil Engineering Drafting and Design

 The diverse coursework starts with the fundamentals of civil engineering, followed by more advanced topics in engineering graphics, drawings, and principles.
-Students learn to read civil and architectural blueprint reading, auto CAD, and Revit drafting, which are valuable skills in employment.
+Students learn to read civil and architectural blueprint reading, auto CAD, and Revit drafting, which are valuable employment skills.

 The learning outcomes reflect the strong career-oriented approach used in designing the curriculum.
 Students develop their skills in reading and producing professional-level drawings for civil engineering projects.
 These drawings are made using many types of CAD software that require intensive formal training and hands-on practice.

-SAC also offers a Certificate in Civil Engineering Drafting and Design too.
+SAC also offers a Certificate in Civil Engineering Drafting and Design.
 Both the associate and certificate programs have the same core courses, but the latter doesn’t have general education courses.

 - Communication Studies